COVID-19 pandemic in Namibia

 The COVID-19 pandemic in Namibia is part of the worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
-The Minister of Health and Social Services, Kalumbi Shangula, announced on 14 March 2020 that the virus had reached Namibia.
+Kalumbi Shangula, Minister of Health and Social Services, announced on 14 March 2020 that the virus had reached Namibia.
 A Romanian couple constituted the two first cases and recovered 79 days after their initial diagnosis.

-On 17 March 2020, President Hage Geingob declared a state of emergency which introduced measures such as the closure of all borders, suspension of gatherings and economic related resolutions.
-The Ministry of Health and Social Services also established an Emergency Response team, operating 24/7, which aimed to intensify the surveillance of COVID-19 in the country, especially at the borders of Namibia.
-On 28 March 2020, the country went into a full lockdown.
+On 17 March 2020, president Hage Geingob declared a state of emergency which introduced measures such as the closure of all borders, suspension of gatherings and economic related resolutions.
+Between March and September 2020 Namibia went through lockdowns of varying severity.
+Beginning 28 March, a full lockdown "stage 1" was prescribed, allowing only essential services.
+On 5 May the country transitioned into "stage 2", allowing commuting to the work place, restricted use of shops and malls, some inter-regional travel, and transportation of goods across borders.
+On 2 June "stage 3" was prescribed, with schools and restaurants reopening and the sale of alcohol no longer forbidden.
+Walvis Bay, where two newly infected people had been in contact with many locals, instead moved back to stage 1.
+On 30 June "stage 4" was reached, allowing again public gatherings of less than 250 people.
+However, during this period infections rose dramatically, and stage 3 was again invoked for 28 days on on 13 August 2020.

 No infections were reported from 6 April 2020 to 20 May 2020, however there was a notable increase in cases after this period - possibly due to local transmission.
 A second and higher rise of infections began in July 2020, following relaxed restrictions in several regions.
 The first death was reported 116 days after the arrival of COVID-19 in Namibia.